A glass of white wine on a summer afternoon on King’s Parade, Cambridge (Photograph: Patrick Comerford, 2019)

 Other branches of the Bourchier family lived nearby at Kilcullane, Baggotstown and Maidenhall, Co Limerick.
 James David Bourchier (1850-1920) from Baggotstown, Co Limerick, was a journalist and political activist.
 He was active in the cause of Bulgarian independence and the unification of Crete with the modern Greek state.
 He has given his name to a street and a metro station in Sofia, and to other landmarks throughout Bulgaria.

 The Sandwich Islands have since been renamed Hawaii, but the humble sandwich remains.
-Even if it’s not on the menu at the Cambridge Chop House, I must take a sandwich with me to Lough Gur on another week, and spend more time exploring the archaeological sites around the lake and close to Bourchier’s Castle.
+Even if it’s not on the menu at the Cambridge Chop House, I must take a sandwich with me to Lough Gur on another weekend, and spend more time exploring the archaeological sites around the lake and close to Bourchier’s Castle.

 A summer afternoon on the shores of Lough Gur, Co Limerick (Photograph: Patrick Comerford, 2019; click on image for full-screen view)